 She completed a PhD in Music Composition at the Digital Arts & Humanities Program of Trinity College, Dublin, an MFA Art Practice degree at Stanford, USA; and a BHons in Music in History and Society (Musicology) at the University of the Witwatersrand, Johannesburg, South Africa.
 Van Tonder has also produced commercially for cinema, television, radio, and mobile media before commencing academic studies.

-From an early age I realised how thin a layer the conceptions of 'reality' and 'self' are and that beauty occurrs in sensing the inherent structures that make up objects/occurrences/patterns and the unexpected, rather than things themselves.
+From an early age, I realised how thin a layer the conceptions of 'reality' and 'self' are and that beauty occurs in sensing the inherent structures that makeup objects/occurrences/patterns and the unexpected, rather than things themselves.
 Thus a recurring obsession to pay attention to how the invisible (larger structure) is revealed in the experience of movement.
-Movement in terms of colour, form, texture, density and space.
-Vibrations, reflections, iterations, shifts, transformations and process.
+Movement in terms of colour, form, texture, density, and space.
+Vibrations, reflections, iterations, shifts, transformations, and process.

 My Ph.D. was on plastic continuity in Microtonal music.
 Strongly influenced by the work and philosophy of abstract expressionist painter Mark Rothko, I took his ideas about the experience of movement in terms of colour, form, texture and space via methods of abstraction, and applied them to my compositional framework.
 For this I created a system of generating and storing tunings in Max/MSP; a multi-channel router app and tuner that I could use for real-time tuning of microtonal values to midi plus pitch-bend values for use with synthesizers as well as a method to store and display in real-time micro-tonal frequency values.